Month End Sale : Flat 30% off ON LIVE CLASSES + 2 FREE SELF-PACED COURSES AS A BONUS! - SCHEDULE CALL

 Endlessly looking for what is the DDoS attack?
 Distributed Denial of Service or DDoS, in short, is an attempt to make an online help inaccessible by overpowering it with traffic from various sources.
 They focus on a wide assortment of significant assets, from banks to news sites, and present a significant challenge to ensure individuals can distribute and get to significant data.

 DDoS is flooding the target with a constant flood of traffic.

-Let us take an example to understand what is the DDos attack in-depth.
+Let us take an example to understand what is the DDoS attack in-depth.
 We have a web server that belongs to a company that sells its products over the internet.
-Over here, we have a couple of customers with its computers that are browsing the company’s website looking at the company’s products and services.
+Over here, we have a couple of customers with computers that are browsing the company’s website looking at the company’s products and services.
 Let’s assume that someone wants to attack this company’s web server.
 To attack, the intruder will use the company’s computer and the program to attack the web server and flood it with data traffic to try and disrupt its service.
 This is just a DoS (Denial of Service) attack because the DoS attack comes from one source only.
 In DoS, the network or server can handle an attack from a single source as it is easier to pinpoint.
 The server can simply close the connection from where the attack is coming from.
-DoS attack is easy to handle and is not a big problem.
+DoS attacks are easy to handle and are not a big problem.
 The problem arises when the attack comes from multiple sources simultaneously, and that is what a DDoS is!
 It is an attack from multiple resources all at once.
-Now you know what is DDoS attack finally!
+Now you know what a DDoS attack finally!